zianonlyhk/personal-website/content/projects/01_nextjs_web_dev.md

 ---
-title: "A delicious glimpse of the AMReX high-performance computing framework"
+title: "How this website was built with Next.js"
 excerpt: "Please come back later...
 I am making the best use of my spare time on this..."
 githubUrl: "https://github.com/zianonlyhk/personal-website"
-thumbnailUrl: "/under_construction.jpeg"
+thumbnailUrl: "/projects/01_nextjs_web_dev/web_dev_thumbnail.jpg"
 ---

 # Please come back a bit later...